pepopowitz/building-your-first-react-app/src/slides/12_routing.md

 ???

-like a link, but it also sets an "active" class when it is selected.
+- like a link, but it also sets an "active" class when it is selected.
+- useful in navigation where you want to identify current page

 ---